clawpack/geoclaw_tutorial_csdms2016/README.md

 [Anaconda Python distribution](https://docs.continuum.io/anaconda/index) is recommended.
 Note that you need Python 2.7 or later (but not Python 3.x).

-Note that for GeoClaw you do not need to install PyClaw, so here are some simplified GeoClaw instructions:
+Note that for GeoClaw you do not need to build the Fortran components of PyClaw, so here are some **simplified GeoClaw instructions:**

-Download the tarfile clawpack-5.3.1.tar.gz from https://github.com/clawpack/clawpack/releases/
+First download the tarfile clawpack-5.3.1.tar.gz from https://github.com/clawpack/clawpack/releases/

 Then unpack and set some environment variables: